mindspore-ai/docs/docs/mindformers/docs/source_en/feature/monitor.md

 #### Examples of the Visualization of Indicators

-Depending on the specific settings, the above metrics will be displayed in the Tensorboard or logs as follows:
+Depending on the specific settings, the above metrics will be displayed in the TensorBoard or logs as follows:

 **Example of logging effect**